twallema/pyIEEM/data/README.md

 ##### FR

 + `RawData_ComesF.xlsx`: contains the raw dataset from "The French Connection: The First Large Population-Based Contact Survey in France Relevant for the Spread of Infectious Diseases".
+Social contact data is available based on the place of work

 + `S1_Fig.pdf`: questionnaire used by the authors to obtain the social contact data in `RawData_ComesF.xlsx`.